fmccarthy/class_DMDR/README.md

     ./class explanatory_DMDR.ini

-There install the C code along with the python wrapper, do:
+To install the C code along with the python wrapper, do:

     cd class_DMDR
     make clean